 Precharge representation is aimed at trying to prevent you from being charged with a crime.
 Typically, people do not seek representation in criminal cases until they are charged.
-Sometimes, however, if you are aware that you are a suspect in a pending criminal investigation, a lawyer can keep you from being charged with a crime or prevent you from being charged with a more serious offense.
+Often, however, authorities begin building their case long before this point.
+If you are under investigation for a crime, a criminal defense attorney can work to prevent you from being charged or limit the charges you will be forced to face.

 How long will it take for my case to go through the court system?

-The length of time depends on several factors including:
+The length of time depends on several factors.

 What happens at an initial appearance?

-- First, the court ensures that the defendant has received a copy of the complaint (a formal written document setting forth what the defendant is charged with) and understands what he or she is charged with.
+- The court ensures that the defendant has received a copy of the complaint (a formal written document detailing the charges the defendant is facing) and understands what he or she is charged with.

-- Third, the court determines whether the defendant wants an omnibus hearing scheduled and, if so, whether the defendant wants a "speedy" omnibus hearing (one scheduled within 28 days of the initial appearance).
+- The court determines whether the defendant wants to schedule an omnibus hearing.
+The court will also ask whether the defendant wants a "speedy" omnibus, which will be scheduled within 28 days.

 What happens at an omnibus hearing?